 In the West, the idea of invisible channels, canals, or vessels that carry Life Energy is considered a kind of magic, a mystery, a belief, and a Western Thai Massage student has only two options: accept or reject the concept.
-In fact, Thai Massage works, has results and health benefits, even without knowledge of the Sen Lines.
+In fact, Thai Massage works, and has results and health benefits, even without knowledge of the Sen Lines.
 As for this, there are plenty of healers in Thailand that have no actual knowledge of the Energy Lines, their trajectories and function, but still do excellent healing work.

 But maybe there’s a third way of looking at both Life Energy and the Sen Lines, apart from blindly accepting or rejecting the theory.
 In fact, there are voices in the Thai Massage community, notably in the West, that describe the Sen Lines as the verifiable anatomical parts of our body and Life Energy as oxygen and nutrients which are transported by blood through our circulatory system (blood circulatory system or cardiovascular system).

-And it’s true that when we look at the trajectories the Thai Sen Lines supposedly take, we must admit that there are quite a lot of similarities with both our circulatory system (arteries, veins and lymph system) and our nervous system.
+And it’s true that when we look at the trajectories the Thai Sen Lines supposedly take, we must admit that there are quite a lot of similarities with both our circulatory system (arteries, veins, and lymphatic system) and our nervous system.

-In traditional Thai (and Asian) medical theory it’s said that Prana, Lom, or Life Energy is absorbed by human beings by breathing and by the food we eat, through sunlight, and via barefoot contact with the Earth.
-From out a modern Western scientific point of view it would mean that Life Energy corresponds with oxygen and nutrients.
+In traditional Thai (and Asian) medical theory it’s said that Prana, Lom, or Life Energy is absorbed by human beings by breathing, by the food we eat, through sunlight, and via barefoot contact with the Earth.
+From out a modern Western scientific point of view it would mean that Life Energy could — at the minimum — correspond with oxygen and nutrients.
 Certainly these two components are of vital importance, and our blood circulatory system is the key mechanism to distribute both oxygen and nutrients through our bodies.